sergey-sobolev/stompest/README.markdown

 * and `protocol.StompFailoverTransport`, a [failover transport](http://activemq.apache.org/failover-transport-reference.html) URI scheme akin to the one used in ActiveMQ.

-This module is thoroughly unit tested and production hardened for the functionality used by [Mozes](http://www.mozes.com/): persistent queueing on ActiveMQ.
-Other users also use it in serious production environments.
+This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
 Minor enhancements may be required to use this STOMP adapter with other brokers.

+The current maintainer also deploys stompest in serious production environments.
+The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular heartbeating and STOMP 1.2) may still require minor changes of the API.

 Documentation & Code Examples
 =============================